anchorvaultcoin-hash/anchor-vault-blog/README.md

 **AnchorVaultCoin** is a non-custodial crypto security project designed to address risks associated with a single compromised key.

-The AnchorVaultCoin security model uses three separate addresses for each vault:
+The AnchorVaultCoin vault model uses three separate addresses:

 * **Working Key** — used for everyday operations.
-* **Spare Key** — kept separately as a backup.
+* **Spare Key** — stored separately as a backup.
 * **Emergency Address** — a separate destination for emergency recovery.

-These addresses are intended to remain separate and serve different security purposes.
+The three addresses have different purposes and are intended to remain separate.

 ## Security Audit